-The decision of resuming oral anticoagulation needs to be carefully evaluated in an individualized manner, by a multidisciplinary team.
+Any decision of resuming OAC needs to be carefully evaluated in an individualized manner, by a multidisciplinary team.
 This should include, at least, reassessment of bleeding and stroke risks, characteristics of the ICH, potential factors related with bleeding and the type of anticoagulant previously used.
-Thus, in the setting of a major bleed such as an ICH, the indication and net clinical benefit of oral anticoagulation must be considered (120).
+Thus, in the setting of a major bleed such as an ICH, the indication and net clinical benefit of OAC must be considered (120).
 Patients at high risk of stroke will likely benefit from restarting anticoagulation, even if the risk of rebleeding is high.
-(121)Importantly, stroke and bleeding risks track each other (122, 123), so clinical scores such as the HAS-BLED score should be used to flag up those patients potentially at risk of bleeding for more careful review and follow-up (124).
-Of note, the HAS-BLED score is the unique score that has been validated to predict ICH and recurrent ICH after first spontaneous ICH (81, 125).
+Indeed a recent population-based study showed that patients with AF and/or valvular heart disease had a substantially increased risk of an arterial ischemic event in the first 3 months after ICH (121).
+Importantly, stroke and bleeding risks track each other (122, 123), so clinical scores such as the HAS-BLED score should be used to identify those patients potentially at risk of bleeding for more careful review and follow-up, and such proactive risk management can mitigate bleeding risks (124).
+Of note, the HAS-BLED score has been validated to predict ICH and recurrent ICH after first spontaneous ICH (81, 125).

-Some bleed characteristics that contribute substantially to the risk of restarting anticoagulation are also relevant.
-For example, the location of the bleed (critical or noncritical site, and taking into account that the recurrence risk of lobar haemorrhage is about four times higher than non-lobar haemorrhage) since the risk of recurrent ICH differs between subarachnoid hemorrhage, epidural hematoma, subdural hematoma or intracerebral hemorrhage; the source of bleeding and whether it was definitively identified and treated; the mechanism of bleeding (i.e., traumatic or spontaneous); and whether further surgical or procedural interventions are planned (25, 126).
+Some characteristics of a bleeding event that contribute substantially to the risk of restarting anticoagulation are also relevant.
+For example, the anatomical location of the bleed (critical or noncritical site, and taking into account that the recurrence risk of lobar haemorrhage is about four times higher than non-lobar haemorrhage) since the risk of recurrent ICH differs between subarachnoid hemorrhage, epidural hematoma, subdural hematoma or intracerebral hemorrhage; the source of bleeding and whether it was definitively identified and treated; the mechanism of bleeding (i.e., traumatic or spontaneous); and whether further surgical or procedural interventions are planned (25, 126).
 Reevaluation of reversible risk factors needs to be addressed at this time point.
 Optimization of modifiable cardiovascular risk factors that may have contributed to the bleed such as uncontrolled hypertension, low TTR (for VKA user), concomitant use of antiplatelets/NSAIDs, alcohol or acute/worsening renal insufficiency leading to elevated anticoagulant levels, is important prior to oral anticoagulant restarting (127).
 In addition, the appropriateness of the anticoagulant needs to be determined.
-For example, if the patient suffered an ICH on VKAs, switch to DOACs could be considered, especially if a history of labile INRs is present since TTR is an important predictor of major bleeding (128).
+For example, if the patient suffered an ICH on VKAs, a switch to DOACs could be considered, especially if a history of labile INRs is present since TTR is an important predictor of major bleeding (128).
 In this case, the decision should focus on which of the available DOACs and dose to use, adjusted by age, weight, and renal function.
 If the patient suffered an ICH while taking any of the DOAC, then it seems reasonable to consider a DOAC with a lower bleeding risk or change to VKAs if a decrease in renal function is observed (25, 95, 105, 129).
 Functional status, life expectancy, compliance with therapy, and family support also may aid in decision-making (130).

 Patient Engagement in Restarting Oral Anticoagulation

 Restarting Anticoagulation is a complex decision and should not be taken in an arbitrary and unilateral manner.
-A consensus opinion by a multidisciplinary team including physicians/neurologists, cardiologists, neuroradiologists, neurosurgeons and nurses is necessary.
+A consensus opinion by a multidisciplinary team including physicians (stroke neurologists, cardiologists, neuroradiologists, neurosurgeons) and nurses is necessary.
 However, this process should also involve patients, families and caregivers.
+The latter will need advice from healthcare professionals but they should have enough time to share their opinions, comments and questions, in order to have the feeling that the final decision has been agreed, and not imposed [ref].
 Discussions should outline the risk-benefit of resuming anticoagulation, and particularly the risk of stroke if OAC is permanently withdrawn (4, 20, 25).

 Resumption.
 Is it effective, is it safe?
 Which anticoagulant?